 Here comes Summer!
 Who doesn’t love the coast?
 Salty air, sandy toes, sunny skin and happy smiles.
+But have you ever thought about what to do in an emergency at the beach?

 With so much FUN to be had on holiday, safety is easily overlooked yet on paper the beach and sea could be deemed a pretty unsavoury place; millions of tons of pounding water, sinking sand and mud flats, cliff edges, potential rock falls, pools to drown in, shells and glass to cut feet on, not to mention stinging creatures and sunburn..